Can Americans Have Dual Citizenship?

 US citizens can get dual citizenship in various ways such as naturalization, marriage, descent, birth, or citizenship by investment.
 More and more US citizens are applying for residency or citizenship by investment programs in Europe.
 They are also known as the Golden Visa Programs.
 The number of wealthy US citizens heading for Golden Visa programs has increased particularly after the COVID-19 pandemic.

 But why are Americans going for dual citizenship?
 The reason is that the value of the US passport is unfortunately not on the rise.
 As a matter of fact, quite the opposite.
 There are various reasons for this, such as the recent political instability in the country, and the global pandemic.
-The mobility score of the US passport declined from 171 to 81 in 2019, after the pandemic.
+The mobility score of the US passport declined from 171 to 81 in 2019.
 So, this prompted some Americans to search for dual citizenship and Golden Visa programs in other countries.

 American dual citizenship is possible in certain countries such as Portugal, Spain, Malta, Cyprus, Belgium, Denmark, Australia, the UK, and Dominica.
 The list may be subject to change depending on the changes in policy.
 Among them, Portugal and Spain offer Golden Visa programs.